There is something unique about white dog breeds.

 And Last But Certainly Not Least…

-Let’s not forget the little Hybrid dog, otherwise known as the bitza!
+Although not all white dogs are equal, let us not forget the little Hybrid dog, otherwise known as the bitza!

 Of course, the beauty with buying a white hybrid (hybrid meaning the offspring of two different kinds of dog) is that they rarely have as many health problems as pure breed dogs and are just as beautiful.